vinstic-myshell/myshell-doc-en/tokenomics.md

 2. Solve the incentive problem for Bot providers.
 3. Pay for continuous growth of computing power expenses and development costs.

-Shell Token ($SHET) is the currency used by users and creators to obtain and use services within the MyShell ecosystem.
+Shell Token ($SHEL) is the currency used by users and creators to obtain and use services within the MyShell ecosystem.
 The total supply is 1,000,000,000.

 |                                           | Share | Unlocking Condition                                                                                                                                     |
 | ----------------------------------------- | ----- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |